Schedule Annual Maintenance

 Like most other technologies today, weeping tile has come a long way in the past few years.
 Modern installations install more quickly and have better results than ever before.

 Waterproofers know that the best weeping tile systems depend on these five factors:

 At American Waterworks, we're proud to say that the drainage systems we provide meet all of these standards -- and we stand by our systems with a written, transferable warranty.

 For a free basement waterproofing quote, call or e-mail us today!
-We serve Fargo, Rochester, Minneapolis and many areas nearby in Minnesota, North Dakota, Iowa, and Wisconsin.
+We serve Fargo, Minneapolis, Rochester and many areas nearby in Minnesota, North Dakota, Iowa, and Wisconsin.

 If you're planning on finishing your basement or using it as storage, you'll want to be able to rely on it to be a dry, usable space -- and stay that way.
 If you can't count on that, then you probably won't feel comfortable keeping valuable or irreplaceable items there, such as photographs, furniture, or winter clothing.

 To help you decide which system is best for you, we've compiled a list of Weeping Tile "DO's and DON'Ts" that we've seen many other homeowners learn about the hard way.

 After your foundation was built, the builders of your home used soil to fill in a level space for your concrete slab floor.